-Ms. Heller graduated from Baker University in 1995, with a Bachelor of Arts Degree (double major in History and Studio Art).
-In 2002, Dawn received a Masters of Science/Certificate in Conservation from the Winterthur Museum/University of Delaware Program in Art Conservation.
+Summer fellowships were completed at Winterthur Museum and Library and National Museums and Galleries on Merseyside (England).
 She spent her third-year fellowship at the Library of Congress in Washington, DC.
 Following graduate school, Dawn was awarded a Samuel H. Kress Fellowship in Paper Conservation at the Philadelphia Museum of Art.

-Dawn went into private practice in 2003, joining the group of conservators at Belmont Hills Art Conservation Studios.
+Ms. Heller went into private practice in 2003, after completing the Fellowship at the Philadelphia Museum of Art, joining the group of conservators at Belmont Hills Art Conservation Studios (Bala Cynwyd, PA).
 She was also a supplemental faculty member of the Winterthur Museum/University of Delaware Program in Art Conservation from 2002 to 2010, teaching seminars on digital photographic documentation.
-In 2010, Dawn and Tom relocated to Nashville to have a more rural lifestyle.
+In 2010, Dawn and Tom relocated to the Nashville area to have a more rural lifestyle.
 She has experience working on a variety of paper-based materials ranging from prints, drawings and family documents to historic wallpaper and contemporary art.
 Additionally, she has worked on three-dimensional paper objects, Asian materials such as screens and scrolls, mounted botanical specimens and photographic materials.